 The pro's and con's of nitrogen for tyres

-It is well known that nitrogen gas has been used to inflate the tyres of racing cars, aircraft and heavy commercial vehicles for some time.
-However it is only relatively recently that it has come into use in normal passenger cars.
+Nitrogen gas has been used to inflate the tyres of racing cars, aircraft, and heavy commercial vehicles for some time.
+However, it is only relatively recently that it has come into use in normal passenger cars.

 So what is nitrogen?

 Nitrogen is a colourless, odourless, tasteless, and non-toxic gas that forms about 78% of the Earth's atmosphere.
-The benefits claimed for using nitrogen over compressed air for inflating tyres are that it:
+The claimed benefits of nitrogen over compressed air for inflating tyres are that it:

 - Reduces the tyre's running temperature